kilekunnod/kilekun-28/README.md

 - 💞️ I’m looking to collaborate on Cool Projects involving Front-end Development, AI/ML, Robotics, and Embedded Systems.
 - 📫 How to reach me ...
 Mars!
 - 😄 Pronouns: ...
 He/Him
-- ⚡ Fun fact: Jesus loves you, so much!:)
+- ⚡ Fun fact: Jesus loves you, so much! :)